 Eligible students may pursue employment on or off campus through the work-study program for the academic year and/or summer.
 Eligibility for work-study is based on financial need and is determined through an application process with Student Financial Services.
 After a work-study award is made, CES staff members are responsible for referring eligible students to work-study positions on campus, or helping to arrange off-campus work-study jobs.
 More details >>

-Seeking an internship requires much of the same kind of preparation as any job search.
+Seeking an internship requires much of the same preparation as any job search.
 There are several CES resources that provide a great place to start your search for an internship.
-Remember to start your search early, especially if you hope to enroll for academic credit.
+Remember to begin your search early, especially if you hope to enroll for academic credit.
 Arrangements should be made during the months prior to the semester or summer in which you plan to enroll.